nus-cs2103-AY1920S2/duke/docs/README.md

 - `DESCRIPTION`: any sequence of characters that are found on a standard keyboard.
 - `DATE`: yyyy-MM-dd
-- `TIME`: HHmm (time is optional, if no time is provided, it is assumed to be 0000)
+- `TIME`: HHmm (Time is optional.
+If no time is provided, it is assumed to be 0000)

 **Example of usage:**